 Bizung School of Music and Dance

-Our second school on the continent of Africa was recently built in Tamale, Ghana, hometown of the Playing For Change Band's percussionist, Mohammed Alidu.
+The second PFCF school constructed on the continent of Africa is in Tamale, Ghana, hometown of Mohammed Alidu, who has played percussion with the Playing For Change Band.
 Alidu is a descendant of a long line of talking drum chiefs known as the "Bizung" that have lived in the area for more than 1,000 years.
 In his family's honor, the school has aptly been named the Bizung School of Music and Dance.

 The school offers music and dance classes that are rooted in the traditional style of Northern Ghana.
 The school provides the children of Tamale a safe environment to learn in, as well as the opportunity to share their cultural and musical traditions with other children around the world.